luismisanchez/test/readme.md

 `git tag -d "1.0.0"`

-- Add a tag to a pass commit:
+- Add a tag to a past commit:

 `git tag -a "alpha-1.0.0" commitHash -m "Alpha version 1.0.0"`